FAQS

 After entering our lottery or waitlist, we will email you when your child is being offered a spot at Camp.
 Be sure to add registrar@camp-w.com to your contacts to ensure our important messages do not get lost to spam!

-For those participating in the lottery, results will be sent in mid-November.
+For those participating in the lottery, results will be sent November 15th or later.
 If you have not heard anything from us by the last week of November, please check your child’s status by logging into our registration portal via the orange button to the upper left of your screen.
 If your child has been assigned to a session, the session title and dates will show up next to your child’s name, and our registration instructions email could have been lost or overlooked.
 Feel free to email us with any questions.

 Waitlist offers will be made as soon a spots open up, and families will be given 24-48 hours to consider our offer (depending on the proximity of the session being offered.)